 When realloc returns NULL, the block pointed to by ptr is left intact.

-has a new implementation, in which malloc
+has a new implementation, in which malloc first tries to re-use the last-freed block,

-s use a special small-block queue, wherein
+then allocations smaller than 5 ints use a special small-block queue, wherein

 /* want to return a unique pointer on malloc(0) */ if(size == 0) size = WORDSIZE;

-(i.e. sizeof(int)
+(i.e. sizeof(int)).

-This spills to realloc
+This spills to realloc where

 /* special cases involving small blocks */ if(size < MINSIZE || SIZE(tp) < MINSIZE) goto call_malloc;

-where the old algorithm is reimplemented as malloc(); memcpy(); free()
+where the old algorithm is reimplemented as malloc(); memcpy(); free().

 p.
 507, ATT-SYSVr4/lib/libc/port/gen/malloc.c, ATT-SYSVr4/lib/libc/port/gen/mallint.h

-malloc(3X) is unchanged but -lmalloc
+malloc(3X) is unchanged but -lmalloc free accepts NULLs now.

-And realloc(ptr, 0)
+And realloc(ptr, 0) frees ptr.

-is this implementation's spelling for a zero-sized allocation.
+As it should do, since NULL is this implementation's spelling for a zero-sized allocation.

-Except that it now no longer leaves ptr
+Except that it now no longer leaves ptr unchanged when returning NULL.

 p.
 682, ATT-SYSVr4/lib/libmalloc/malloc.c

-(+ once again for the accounting block).
+uses the SunOS allocator which mallocs and reallocs at least sizeof(uint) (+ once again for the accounting block).

 This allocator is dated 1986, so there's no reason to suspect (and no way to verify) there was another one that interceded 'twixt the v7 one.